atharvyadav22/atharvyadav22/README.md

 ## 📝 Bio

 <h3> Hey there! 🚀 I'm Atharv, a passionate Android Developer crafting elegant and efficient apps with a sprinkle of creativity and loads of caffeine!
 Always learning, always building.
-Let’s create magic with code! </h3>
+Let’s create magic with code </h3>

 ---